DataDog/hiring-engineers/answers.md

 2. Thinkthrough: This section is to give you insight into my process going through the level.
 I'll share what was straightforward, where I encountered problems, how I approached those problems, how I fixed them (if I did), and other insights.

 ## Prework
 This project was started on May 3, 2017.
 Before I started the levels, I read through the reference material and took notes in order to prime myself on the material.
 You can find those notes in notes.md.
-I also did a quick tutorial online[^1] for writing in markdown so that I could write a good-looking answers.md.
+I also did a quick tutorial online (See Appendix) for writing in markdown so that I could write a good-looking answers.md.
 I had originally planned to write this all in Google docs, but after seeing the repository, I decided it made more sense to use markdown.
 Especially sense most github readme's tend to use it!